Rotherham Intellectual Disabilities Team

 - Are resident in Rotherham or registered with a Rotherham GP

-- Have a significant learning disability
+- Have a significant intellectual disability

 - Display severe challenging behaviour or mental health problems that require the input of a specialist provision.